funkymed/swfunixbuilder/README.md

 GitHub : https://github.com/funkymed/swfunixbuilder

 I'm using the file transporter_chief.rb from https://github.com/igorsokolov/octoios to send application to device all credits goes to Igor Sokolov.

 ##Installation & Configuration

+To use the commands, you don't need to open XCode but it have to be installed with the component "Command Line Tools".

+To do it, you have to start XCode and go in preferences > Downloads > Components and click "install" next to "Command Line Tools".

 Copy all the files in your project directory in bin-debug or bin-release and edit the file config.sh, be sure all the path are correct.

 ~~~